-1. Storage fees at a designated delivery storage facility are capped at 0.20 RMB per barrel per day, shall be paid by the goods title owner, and will be collected by the designated delivery storage facility owner.
-INE may adjust the storage fee based on market conditions and will announce any change in advance.

-2. Delivery Fee is 0.05 Yuan/Barrel.
-Currently, from January 9, 2023 to January 9, 2024: delivery fee will be adjusted to 0 (including delivery related fees incurred from EFP and standard warrant transfer through INE clearing services).
+- 1. Storage fees at a designated delivery storage facility are capped at 0.20 RMB per barrel per day, shall be paid by the goods title owner, and will be collected by the designated delivery storage facility owner.
+INE may adjust the storage fee based on market conditions and will announce any change in advance. - 2.
+Delivery Fee is 0.05 yuan/barrel in general, but is waived from January 10, 2024 to January 10, 2025 (including delivery-related fees incurred from EFP and standard warrant transfer through INE clearing services). - 3.
 Inspection fees will be charged by the designated inspection agency to the title owner of commodity goods or its designated agent who request the inspection service at load-in or load-out of goods.

-4. Other expenses, such as harbour dues, harbour tolls, shifting charge and other relevant expenses will be charged by the relevant service provider to the title owner of commodity goods or its designated agent.
+4. Other expenses, such as harbor dues, harbor tolls, shifting charge and other relevant expenses will be charged by the relevant service provider to the title owner of commodity goods or its designated agent.